 - Preheat the oven at 350 degrees F.

 - Put the flour on a baking sheet lined with parchment paper.
-Make sure to distribute the flour evenly.
+Make sure to distribute the cake mix evenly.

 - Bake for about 5 to 7 minutes, checking with a thermometer if the flour has reached 160 degrees F.